mrasu/echoed/README.md

 # Observable Integration Testing using OpenTelemetry on top of Jest.

-Tobikura empowers Integration testing, aka API testing, by providing visualizations of API traces and logs through OpenTelemetry.
+Echoed empowers Integration testing, aka API testing, by providing visualizations of API traces and logs through OpenTelemetry.

 # Features
-Tobikura enhances your testing experience with the following features:
+Echoed enhances your testing experience with the following features:

 * **Effortless Test Troubleshooting**: Quickly identify issues in failed tests by visualizing OpenTelemetry's traces and logs.
 * **Test Propagation Leak**: Identify spans that don't propagate OpenTelemetry's context to their children.